Inverse scattering for waveguides in topological insulators: Introduction

 \section{Introduction}

-This paper concerns the scattering properties of one-dimensional interfaces separating two-dimensional insulating bulks.
-We consider the setting of topological insulators; see, e.g., \cite{BH, delplace, PS, sato, Volovik, Witten} for applications in many areas of condensed matter physics, photonics, and the geophysical sciences.
+This paper concerns the inverse scattering theory of one-dimensional interfaces separating two-dimensional insulating bulks in the context of topological insulators; see, e.g., \cite{BH, delplace, PS, sato, Volovik, Witten} for applications in many areas of condensed matter physics, photonics, and the geophysical sciences.
 A characteristic feature of the waveguide generated near the separating interface is a quantized asymmetric transport that affords a topological origin, making it robust to perturbations.

 As a concrete example of such an interface, we consider a two-dimensional Dirac system modeled by the following Hamiltonian: